AresValley/Artemis-DB/static/419/description.md

-SI-FEC, also known as FEC-S, FEC 1000 Simplex, and FEC-1000S, was the FEC variant of SI-ARQ, and was only used under extremely poor propagation conditions.
-SI-FEC was developed by Siemens and was used by Austrian and Indonesian diplomatic services.
+SI-ARQ, also known as ARQ-S and ARQ-1000S, is a simplex ARQ system designed by Siemens formerly used by Austrian and Indonesian diplomatic services.
+No longer used today.